 Links and Resources

-There is an overwhelming amount of information online about literacy.
-If you want to know more about why literacy is important and how to get started improving your skills, the links below will get you started.
+If you want to know why literacy is important for children and adults and how to get started growing on your own, the links below will get you going.
 Looking for more help?
 Our tutoring program might be for you!
 Find out more here: Learn About our Tutoring Program

 Reading to Children